 The best way to grab people’s attention is to give them something striking to glance at, but what sort of imagery should you present to people?
 Here are a few tips in case your social media posts are a little less than visually stimulating.

 Utilize your profile photo to reinforce your brand.
 In and of itself, your brand should be eye-catching and to build a successful business, you gotta put your brand in front of people as often as possible.
 Put that puppy everywhere!
+We even used our logo as ornaments on a Christmas tree for our social media cover images last year… your only limit is your imagination!

 People loves photos of people.
 I’ve said it once, and you know I’ll say it again.
 On average, our Facebook posts that feature a silly photo of someone around the office or from events we host trends among the highest of all our social media posts.